Integrations: Configure Langbase with Next.js

 npx create-next-app@latest generate-titles

-cd generate-titles
+cd generate-titles && npm run dev

-Step #3Create a Server Action
+Step #5Create a Server Action

 Let's create a Server Action to generate titles using the Pipe API.